The Steward Scholars Program

 The Steward Scholars Program of Whitfield School was established in 2017 through the generosity of the Steward Family Foundation and the United Way of St. Louis.
 The Steward Family Foundation was created by David, Sr., Thelma, David, Jr., and Kimberly Steward.
 Kimberly is a Whitfield alumna, Class of 1999.
 The Steward Scholars Program is the culmination of a ten year collaboration between Whitfield School and the Steward family.

-The mission of the Steward Scholars Program is to ensure that talented minority and low-income students reach their full potential as students at Whitfield School and are given a foundation in life skills that will lead to their future success.
+The mission of the Steward Scholars Program is to ensure that talented students of color and low-income students reach their full potential as students at Whitfield School and are given a foundation in life skills that will lead to their future success.
 Steward Scholars are selected for their potential to achieve academic success and to grow into impactful leaders.

 Through the Steward Scholars Program, students receive: